kbsheets/vagrant_multicast/README.md

 ### Prerequisites

-* Install virtualbox, vagrant, and git on your local systme.
+* Install virtualbox, vagrant, and git on your local system.

 ### Installing